The Ten Lost Tribes of Israel

-Myths, Legends, and Traditions about the Ten Tribes.”)
-One popular new teaching, Messianic Israel, identifies the Ten Tribes with Christians of European descent.* The reason for all this interest is a set of prophecies in the Bible that the Ten Tribes will one day return from their exile and be restored to their Jewish brethren, an event associated with the coming of the Messiah.
-But the many cultish and unusual ideas that have grown up about the Ten Tribes should not distract us from learning about this important element of Biblical prophecy, which points to the restoration of Gentile Christians to their Jewish and Biblical roots.Click on the colored sections of the map above
+Myths, Legends, and Traditions about the Ten Tribes.)
+The reason for all this interest is a set of prophecies in the Bible that the Ten Tribes will one day return from their exile and be restored to their Jewish brethren, an event associated with the coming of the Messiah.
+But the many strange ideas that have grown up around the Ten Tribes should not distract us from their importance in Biblical prophecy, and their importance in understanding the Jewish roots of our faith.

-* Also known as the Two House Movement, its adherents call themselves Ephraimites or Israelites.
+* One recent teaching, Messianic Israel, also known as the Two House Movement, identifies the Ten Tribes with Christians of European descent.
+Its adherents call themselves Ephraimites or Israelites.
 Their teachings are a revival of Anglo-Israelitism, which claims that the British and the Americans are direct descendants of the Ten Tribes.
-Another group promoting this belief in recent years has been the Worldwide Church of God, a cult founded by Herbert W. Armstrong.
+Another group promoting this belief in recent years was the Worldwide Church of God founded by Herbert W. Armstrong.

 to learn more about the Ten Tribes.